 VO2 max (V=volume, O2= oxygen) is the measurement of the maximum amount of oxygen utilized while exercising.
-It may seem simple and inherent: you breathe in, you breathe out, you keep the workout going.
+It may seem simple and inherent: you breathe in, you breathe out, and you keep the workout going.

-The importance of maximal oxygen consumption for exercise and the idea of the VO2 max was brought to into the fold by AV Hill, a Nobel Prize winner from Cambridge, in the 1920s.
-It wasn’t until the 1950s and 1960s however, that methodological studies were conducted to gather the accurate physiological elements required for VO2 max measurement of an individual.
+The importance of maximal oxygen consumption for exercise and the idea of the VO2 max was brought to the fold by AV Hill, a Nobel Prize winner from Cambridge, in the 1920s.
+It wasn’t until the 1950s and 1960s however, that methodological studies were conducted to gather the accurate physiological elements required for the VO2 max measurement of an individual.

 Tools to measure VO2 max were created by Henry Taylor and his colleagues over the course of 12+ years at the University of Minnesota lab.
 Studies were conducted on military draftees who were conscientious objectors.
 These subjects were essentially at Taylor’s disposal.
-Over a 12-month timeframe they exercised for one hour a day, six days a week.
+Over a 12-month timeframe, they exercised for one hour a day, six days a week.
 Data was obtained using methods that were groundbreaking at the time, but are still used today.

 Why consider testing VO2 max as part of your training?
 It’s possibly the barometer for aerobic fitness.1